Study Materials Available

 Question

-What are the finger-like projections of the inner walls of mitochondria called?
+What are the inner finger-like projections of the mitochondria called?

 Answer